 Some small-scale studies have suggested that the risk of miscarriage may be reduced in women who experienced bleeding in early pregnancy if vaginal pessaries are used (a removable silicone device containing micronized progesterone).

-In 2021, The Guardian reported that if “a fetal heartbeat is confirmed” (after use of micronized progesterone twice daily), then treatment of progesterone is then recommended to “continue until 16 weeks of pregnancy.”
+In 2021, The Guardian reported that if “a fetal heartbeat is confirmed” (after use of micronized progesterone twice daily), treatment of progesterone is recommended to “continue until 16 weeks of pregnancy.”

 Progesterone To Prevent Preterm Birth

-Progesterone shots in this case are usually offered between weeks 16 and 24 of your pregnancy, but the specific timing for the shots is not known.
+In this case, PIO shots are usually offered between weeks 16 and 24 of your pregnancy.

 Depending on your situation, your healthcare provider can discuss the best time to take these injections.